GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

 :code:`DefaultParameters`
    corresponds to the `default_parameters` argument.
    Either :code:`'F'` for FORTRAN layout, :code:`'C'` for C/C++-layout or one of the backend identifier strings.
-:code:`Axes`
-   corresponds to the `axes` argument can be a string or as it is now one of :code:`I`, :code:`J`, :code:`K`, :code:`IJ` :code:`IK`, :code:`JK`, :code:`IJK`

 The dtype is required, all others optional.
-The dtype and axes can be specified as positional arguments or using the bracket notation, while all others have to be specified using the bracket notation.
+The dtype and axes are specified as positional arguments, while all others have to be specified using the bracket notation.
 If any parameter is specified both explicitly and in the default parameter set, the explicit value takes precedence.
 All symbols, including the `Axes` arguments can be imported from :code:`gt4py.gtscript`.
+If any of the parameters :code:`LayoutMap`, :code:`Alignment`, :code:`DefaultParameters` is specified, the backend has no influence on these parameters for that field.
+If however none of those are specified, the behavior is the same if only :code:`DType`, optionally :code:`Axes` and the :code:`DefaultParameters` of the backend are specified.

 .. note::
    While the storage constructors take the `gpu` argument, it is not necessary to declare this in the stencil